Zozo62442/running-club/README.md

 * Body: Open Sans, sans-serif — highly legible for paragraphs and lists

 ### Colour Scheme
-Base the palette on energetic “sunrise” and “track” hues to evoke motion and community:
+Colour scheme was chosen based on the palette of energetic “sunrise” and “track” hues to evoke motion and community fitting running:

 | CSS Name                 | HEX       | Comment                       |
 | ------------------------ | --------- | ----------------------------- |